 Here are projects that homeowners either must do to complete this job or do in conjunction with it to maximize their enjoyment of having an electrical hookup for their RV at their home or on vacant property they own.

-- Cost to Install a New Electrical Circuit Breaker – If you have a 200 amp panel, there is likely room for at least one more circuit.
+- New Electrical Circuit Breaker – If you have a 200 amp panel, there is likely room for at least one more circuit.
 Another option is to add a new, smaller panel for the RV and related use.

-- Cost to Install a Concrete Patio – Make the most of your setting with a patio, chairs, a table and other amenities for enjoying the great outdoors.
+- Concrete Patio – Make the most of your setting with a patio, chairs, a table and other amenities for enjoying the great outdoors.
 Concrete is affordable at about $9.00 per square foot – or you could boost the look with stamped concrete or pavers.
 If the budget is tight, a gravel patio is a cost-effective option.

 DIY or Hire a Pro?

 You can tackle parts or all of this project depending on your comfort level with basic electrical work.